Get Screened

 Colorectal cancer screening is for everyone

-Get screened every year using FIT (the Fecal Immunochemical Test).
+Get screened every year using the fecal immunochemical test (FIT).
 FIT is an easy at-home screening test that checks for hidden blood in your stool (poop).

 Receptive anal sex (bottoming) and colorectal cancer screening

-You can keep having anal sex before and after you’ve collected your stool sample for a FIT test and before and after your colonoscopy.
+You can keep having anal sex before and after you’ve had a FIT or colonoscopy.

 Gender-affirming hormone therapy and colorectal cancer